 - Number of snapshots the number of snapshots to be taken when the event occurs.
-The maximum amount of snapshots that can be stored on the Legrand PDU is 10.
-If you set it for a number greater than 10 and the storage location is on the Legrand PDU, after the 10th snapshot is taken and stored, the oldest snapshots are overwritten.
-Storing - Time before first snapshot the amount of time in seconds between when the event is triggered and the webcam begins taking snapshots. - Time between snapshots the amount of time in seconds between when each snapshot is taken. - Folder names of the folders that will be automatically created to store webcam snapshots after the recording action is triggered by the rule you will configure.
+The maximum amount of snapshots that can be stored on the PX3TS is 10.
+If you set it for a number greater than 10 and the storage location is on the PX3TS, after the 10th snapshot is taken and stored, the oldest snapshots are overwritten.
+Storing snapshots on a remote server does not have such a limitation. - Time before first snapshot the amount of time in seconds between when the event is triggered and the webcam begins taking snapshots. - Time between snapshots the amount of time in seconds between when each snapshot is taken. - Folder names of the folders that will be automatically created to store webcam snapshots after the recording action is triggered by the rule you will configure.